Chapter 3. Running APIcast on Red Hat OpenShift

 This tutorial describes how to deploy the APIcast API Gateway on Red Hat OpenShift.

-To follow the tutorial steps below, you will first need to configure APIcast in your 3scale Admin Portal as per the APIcast Overview.
+To follow the tutorial steps below, you will first need to configure APIcast in your 3scale Admin Portal as per the Installing APIcast guide.
 Make sure Self-managed Gateway is selected as the deployment option in the integration settings.
 You should have both Staging and Production environment configured to proceed.

 If you already have a running OpenShift cluster, you can skip this step.
 Otherwise, continue reading.

 For production deployments you can follow the instructions for OpenShift installation.